-Theatre II students will build upon the experiences and knowledge from Theatre I class and further explore the subject of Theatre through history, reading plays, acting exercises, playwriting and participation in a full production on the stage.
-Through historical lectures and research projects students will gain an understanding of the evolution of theatre and its importance in society.
+Theatre II students will build upon the experiences and knowledge from Theatre I class and further explore the subject of Theatre through history, reading plays, acting exercises, playwriting, and participation in a full production on the stage.
+Through historical lectures and research projects, students will gain an understanding of the evolution of theatre and its importance in society.
 By reading classic works from various playwrights and genres students will gain a well-rounded perspective of the art of dramatic literature.
 Students will learn to work as an ensemble to create scenes, expressing emotions using movement and voice.
 Students will learn first-hand about the art of playwriting as they create their own monologues and scenes.
-Students will also work to produce a full length performance with their classmates that they will perform for their fellow students as well as the community.
+Students will also work to produce a full-length performance with their classmates that they will perform for their fellow students as well as the community.
+NOTE: Students may enroll in this course multiple times for credit.